wp-plugins/advanced-ads/readme.txt

 4. Placements that let you inject ads anywhere into your site without coding (6 in Advanced Ads + 9 through add-ons)

 == Changelog ==

+= 1.6.7 =

+*features*

+* allow to inject ads into content starting from bottom
+* prevent ad injection into lower-level paragraphs (e.g. into tables or containers)
+* hide ad widget when the content is empty
+* show post type or date when searching an individual post display condition

+*fixes and maintenance*

+* fix placement types images not showing up completely
+* warn if any used placement type is missing
+* added `advads-ad-allow-php` class to php-setting of plain text
+* added `advanced-ads-activate-advanced-js` filter to allow add-ons to attach advanced js file without bothering the user
+* updated German translation

 = 1.6.6.1 =